MV10/EventStreamDotNet/Docs/index.md

 This is a completely separate stand-alone library, although you may be interested in my article about implementing a similar system using the Microsoft Orleans virtual actor model framework: [Event Sourcing with Orleans Journaled Grains](https://mcguirev10.com/2019/12/05/event-sourcing-with-orleans-journaled-grains.html).

+> **NOTE** The library was recently refactored to be dependency-injection friendly.
+The documentation has not been updated to reflect those changes yet.
+When in doubt, refer to the demo project until this notice is removed.

 #### General Information

 * [Architectural Patterns](patterns.md)